nlpforhealthcare18/nlpforhealthcare18.github.io/index.md

 ### Ethics

 <br><br>

-We’re working on open data at this workshop, and we love open data.
+We love open data!
+Fortunately, on this workship all data we are working with is just that.
 However, we also need to recognise that we’re still at work as Civil Servants, and so need to reflect this in the way we handle this data, the analysis we carry out, and the way we talk about the findings.